JanssenProject/jans/README.md

 ### History

-In 2020, [Gluu](https://gluu.org) decided to giving contributors a role in the governance of its core open source software.
-The Linux Foundation provided a vendor neutral home for the code and a new open trademark: Janssen.
+In 2020, [Gluu](https://gluu.org) decided to give contributors a role in the governance of its core open source software, and collaborated with the Linux Foundation to charter a new project, called the Janssen Project.
+The Gluu team believed the Janssen Project would provide a vendor neutral home for the code which would help us build a bigger community.

-Much of the initial software for the Janssen Project is a fork of Gluu Server 4, which has submitted many [self-certifications](https://openid.net/certification/) at the OpenID Foundation going back around ten years.
+Much of the initial software for the Janssen Project is a fork of Gluu Server 4, which has many [OpenID self-certifications](https://openid.net/certification/),
+going back around ten years.

 After this initial contribution, the Janssen Project developers added a new configuration control plane, tools, documentation, packaging and deployment